The transfer process

 Your pension has guaranteed benefits

-Some (mostly older) pension schemes have a final salary guarantee or bring other benefits, and when you transfer out of them you might stand to lose these.
+Some (mostly older) pension schemes have a final salary guarantee or bring other special benefits, and when you transfer out of them you might stand to lose these.
 Make sure you’re clued up on the difference between defined benefit and defined contribution pensions, and bear in mind that if your defined benefit pension pot is worth £30,000 or more you’ll need to take independent financial advice before you transfer.
 Check out our dedicated what is a pension page for a quick overview of the pension basics.

 You face a hefty exit charge